GoogleChrome/developer.chrome.com/site/en/blog/blinkng/index.md

 ### LayoutNG: Pipelining the layout phase

 This [monumental project](/blog/layoutng/)—one of the cornerstones of RenderingNG—was a complete rewrite of the layout rendering phase.
-We won't do justice to the entire project here, but there are a few notable aspects for the overall RenderingNG project:
+We won't do justice to the entire project here, but there are a few notable aspects for the overall BlinkNG project:

 - Previously, the layout phase received a tree of `LayoutObject` created by the style phase, and annotated the tree with size and position information.
 Thus, there was no clean separation of inputs from outputs.
 LayoutNG introduced the _fragment tree_, which is the primary, read-only output of layout, and serves as the primary input to subsequent rendering phases.
 - LayoutNG brought the _containment property_ to layout: when calculating the size and position of a given `LayoutObject`, we no longer look outside the subtree rooted at that object.
 All of the information needed to update layout for a given object is calculated beforehand and provided as a read-only input to the algorithm.